axinterop/simple-world-sim-cpp/README.md

 # Simple world simulation
 The project was done as a part of my university study.
 It implements a virtual world simulator, which has simple life forms with different behavior.
 The user can participate in world simulation, being a "Human" organism.
 The aim of project was to exercise OOP in C++.
-Its meant to be run in console, so the visuals were made with *ncurses*.
+It was meant to be run in console, so the visuals were made with *ncurses*.

 # Features
 - Colorful world rendering (Renderer) and windows supported by *ncurses*.